 In a second half of the podcast, he explores the need to – within the context of a clean energy transition – build energy literacy and create new cultural norms.
 That challenge is daunting in that ‘flicking a switch’ is so much less tangible than holding a stick.

 Ultimately, Kabanda connects the right to energy to the right to education, which is increasingly digital, and the right to benefit from science and innovation.
 He also insists on the need to shift blame for lack of access to energy to where it is due.

 “We need to tell people that it’s not your fault that you don’t have electricity,” says Kabanda.
 “It is everyone’s fault … it is upon government, under human rights obligation, to make sure that you also benefit in the scientific progress [linked to energy].”

 Finally, Kabanda sees the need to build public awareness, community engagement and legal empowerment to realise the right to energy in practice.
 People must be informed about their right to energy, he says; otherwise, they won’t know they can claim it.

-This podcast is the first in a series of four arising from a conference entitled ‘Co-creating the Right to Energy in Theory and Practice’, organised by the ENGAGER network, at which more than 50 participants shared ideas about meaning and purposes, as well as rights, duties and responsibilities linked to this end goal.
+This podcast is the third in a series of four arising from a conference entitled ‘Co-creating the Right to Energy in Theory and Practice’, organised by the ENGAGER network, at which more than 50 participants shared ideas about meaning and purposes, as well as rights, duties and responsibilities linked to this end goal.